draekko/aemu/README.md

 ## Why is this needed? ##

-Unlike the iOS simulator, the Android emulator ignore's your system's hosts file.
+Unlike the iOS simulator, the Android emulator ignores your system's hosts file.

 ## Install ##